Standard Terms and Conditions for the Supply of Goods

 Price means the price specified in a Quotation;

 Standard Vendor Services means standard services (such as maintenance) provided by a Vendor which are intrinsically linked to and/or ordinarily sold with the Goods.
-For the avoidance of doubt, Standard Vendor Services do not include services performed by NTT ICT or services performed by the Vendor for which a separate statement of work has been provided;
+For the avoidance of doubt, Standard Vendor Services do not include services performed by NTT or services performed by the Vendor for which a separate statement of work has been provided;

 Terms and Conditions means these terms and conditions; and